Introduction

 • The PowerShell® pwsh.exe executable is available starting with PowerShell 6.0.
 PowerShell releases 5.x use the executable powershell.exe that can be used with the shebang accordingly.

-Therefore if using a version > 5.1 please change powershell.exe to pwsh.exe:
+Therefore when using a version > 5.1 please change powershell.exe to pwsh.exe:

 • As a bad alternative the PowerShell® executable can be invoked directly and can be parameterized like this: